How does the healthcare system work in Indonesia, and which travel insurance, health insurance or expat insurance do you need?

 What should you pay attention to in terms of safety in Indonesia?

-- Living in Indonesia is pretty safe, but not without risks - think earthquakes, floods, petty crime and in very rare cases - terrorism.
+- Living and living in Indonesia is pretty safe, but again, not without risks: think earthquakes, floods, petty crime and in very rare cases terrorism.

 - There is a lot of petty crime.
 For example, motorcycle robberies are common.
 So pay close attention to personal belongings, make sure your bag hangs securely around your shoulders and avoid walking down the street with your phone in your hand.

 - Credit card and ATM fraud are also common.
-So as an expat, make sure you keep a close eye on your bank accounts and use cash to pay as much as possible.
+So be sure to keep a close eye on your bank accounts and use cash to pay as much as possible.

 - Political protests are usually peaceful, but avoid large crowds.

-- Respect local culture, especially in conservative areas.
-Avoid public drunkenness and be careful about expressing your political opinions.
+- Respect the local culture, especially in conservative areas.
+Avoid public drunkenness and be careful when expressing your political opinions.

 - The country is beautiful but at the same time prone to earthquakes, volcanic eruptions and floods.
-Inform yourself especially about disaster plans in your area.
+So it is useful to be informed about disaster plans in your area.

 What should you look out for in terms of diseases in Indonesia?